What Strategic Marketing Leadership Actually Delivers

 The Situation

-- 95% of new business from referrals and existing relationships
+- Over 90% of new business from partner relationships and referrals

 The pain: Significant marketing investment with zero documented ROI.
-Considering eliminating the department.
+This engagement started with a clear mandate: prove it or lose the budget within 12 months.

 The Challenge